nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - 1a.
 The command is invalid.

     - 1a1.
-ContactMation shows an error message.
+Contactmation shows an error message.

       Use case ends.

 - 1b.
 The selected item type does not exist.

     - 1b1.
-ContactMation shows an error message.
+Contactmation shows an error message.

       Use case ends.

 - 2a.
 The command fails on an item.

   - 2a1.
-ContactMation stops execution of the loop.
+Contactmation stops execution of the loop.
   - 2a2.
-ContactMation displays an error message
+Contactmation displays an error message

     Use case ends.